lehtisa/tuni_meep_doc/docs/source/reflection_and_refraction.rst

    :width: 90%
    :align: center

 To estimate the focal length we examine the electric field at the middle of the cell in y-direction and from after the lens until the right side PML layer in x-direction by using get_array and defining corresponding center and size.
 The values of the fields are spaced equally so we can create the distance from the lens using linspace.
 We take both z-component of the electric field and x component of the Poynting vector to show how they relate to intensity.
 We also calcute the ratio of square of Ez and Sx.
+A numeric value of focal length is obtained by taking the index of maximum value of Sx and taking the value of distance corresponding to that index.
 Then we plot the values to visualize them and save the figure using savefig.
+The numeric value of focal length is shown in the title of the legend.

 .. code-block :: python